amack56/Project_2/.ipynb_checkpoints/README-checkpoint.md

 - Corn prices rising because of demand abroad for ethanol

 ## Project Goals
+- Predict hog prices
+    - Feed is 95% of the cost
+    - There is also land, storage and fertilizer costs
+    - Farmers need to determine quantity of corn to purchase
 - Maximize for profit
-- Farmers are looking to hedge
-- Farmers need to determine quantity of corn to purchase
+- Dashboard hedging tool
+- Show sharpe and sortino ratios

 ## Usage Instructions
 -